MohammadrezaNakhaei/MohammadrezaNakhaei.github.io/_pages/about.md

 # 🎖Skills

--Programming: Proficient in Python and past experience MATLAB anc c++
+-Programming: Proficient in Python and past experience with MATLAB and c++

 -Tools: Proficient in PyTorch, Numpy.
-Experience with ROS, JAX, LaTeX, Git, Bash
+Experience with ROS, JAX, LaTeX, Git, Bash, Linux

 -Software: Experiance with SolidWorks, Msc ADAMS
 <br/><br/>